How to avoid car shipping scams?

 Follow through with this steps and you will save yourself a headache and some money because you will know how to avoid a car shipping scam.
 Your car is a big investment and it’s important to be able to trust your car moving company.

-To ship your vehicle with Corsia Logistics, fill out a simple online quote request or call us at (818) 850-5258.
-We strive to provide our customers with fair and realistic car shipping prices that reflect the most current market conditions.
+To ship your vehicle with Corsia Logistics, fill out our online quote request or call us at (818) 850-5258.
+We work hard to provide our customers with realistic car shipping prices that reflect the most current market conditions.
 To achieve this, we do not use pricing calculators.
 Instead, our logistics experts manually track price fluctuations on a day-to-day basis, so you get the most realistic quote tailored to your specific situation.